isaacgoldings/t16-pa03/README.md

-# CS103a Express App Demo
+# CS103a PA03 App

-This is a starter project which has a simple authentication module and provides access to a mongoose database in the cloud.
+This is an app which allows the user to create an account to view a mongoose database of all Brandeis courses in the 2020-2021 school year, as well as create a schedule of classes.

 ## Installation
 Download the project from github and download nodejs and npm from https://nodejs.org